twpark/csc3220_dialer_lab/README.md

 # csc3220_dialer_lab
 SPU CSC3220 Dialer Lab Tutorial

-This shows the basic UI / functionality and filtering implementation.
+This project shows the basic UI / functionality and filtering implementation with Qt.